shinjitumala/karting/circuits/ooimazda_kartland.md

 - Not listed on the website: On customer appreciation days, N32/T4 has been reduced to ¥8,000.

 #### Group Packs
-Practice 7 minutes, Qualifying 7 minutes, Final 10 Laps, Award Ceremony
+Practice 7 minutes, Qualifying 7 minutes, Final 10 Lap, Award Ceremony

 ¥7,700 per person (¥6,600 on weekdays)